wiseman-timelord/AiCherryTree/README.md

 └── temp  #  container for temporary files, ie downloads, website data, images being processed
 ```

+## Requirements:
+- Windows - Designed and tested on windows 10.
+- Other Requirements - installed by the installer.

+### Usage
+1. run `LightSt0ne.bat`.

 ## Notes
+- Windows ONLY, Paint Shop Pro 9 is for windows; ALL other paint progs not so good for quick arangement/editing of 100s of images.
 - Inspired by an AI mod idea for [CherryTree](https://github.com/giuspen/cherrytree).
 - Image processing by [ImageMagick](https://imagemagick.org/).
 - Multi-platform interfaces by [Avalonia UI](https://avaloniaui.net/).